Evrixol/AutomaticHWID/README.md

 Usage
 ======
-You need `config.json` and `AutomaticHWID.ps1` to get the hardware identification. `Start.bat` is recommended if you are uncomfortable. `Start.bat` assumes that it is in the same folder with `config.json` and `AutomaticHWID.ps1` when run.
+You need `config.json` and `AutomaticHWID.ps1` to get the hardware identification. `Start.bat` is recommended if you are uncomfortable with commands.
+Please note: All of these scripts assume and absolutely require them to be in the same folder when they are run.
   To run `AutomaticHWID.ps1` it needs to be run as administrator and bypass execution policy.
 You can do this by running `Powershell.exe -ExecutionPolicy Bypass -File <pathto: AutomaticHWID.ps1>` as administrator.
 Or you can run `Start.bat` as an administrator.

 Functions
 ======